sonovice/sheet-music-normalization/README.md

 $ cd sheet-music-normalization
 $ pip install -r requirements.txt
 ```
-Perform Perform normalization on a bunch of png files in a folder:
+Perform normalization on a bunch of png files in a folder:
 ```bash
 $ python normalize.py /folder/with/images --dst normalized --db stats.sqlite
 ```